Original Saltwater Fly Patterns

 Witch Doctor (2006)

 There are many good cinder worm patterns out there and on any given day any or all of them can succeed.
 So what was the motivation to develop this fly?
 Simple curiosity . . . could I find a simple and effective design that would succeed most of the time (I don’t know of any worm flies that work all the time).
-The Witch Doctor is about as simple a pattern as there is and it does work . . . most of the time.
+The Witch Doctor is about as simple a pattern as there is and it works . . . most of the time.
 The fly derives its delicate worm-like movement through the use of aftershaft feathers – the “junk” feathers along the back base of a hackle neck.
-Once familiar with the pattern, a fly can be produced in about three minutes.
-The Witch Doctor may be fished in tandem or alone, but always on a relatively light leader of eight- to ten-pound-test.
+Once familiar with the pattern, a Doctor can be produced in about three minutes.
+The Witch Doctor may be fished in tandem or alone, but always on a light monofilament leader of eight- to ten-pound-test.

-HOOK: Gamakatsu SS-15 or Daiichi 2546, size 4 – 1
+HOOK: Gamakatsu SS-15 or Daiichi 1750, size 6 – 4

 THREAD: Black Danville’s Flat Waxed Nylon